7 Easy Stretches For Plantar Fasciitis

 How will plantar fasciitis stretches help?

-The stretches will help the fascia ligament become looser and more flexible, therefore helping to reduce the pain.
+The stretches will help treat your foot pain by and make the fascia ligament become looser and more flexible, therefore helping to reduce the pain.

 In addition to stretching, it will be worth doing some strengthening exercises too which will help build up the supporting muscles structure around the arch area of your foot.
 This will also help reduce the stress placed on the Plantar Fascia ligament.